 As a firearms dealer, you’ll inevitably have to transport firearms at some point.
-This guide teaches the proper procedure so you stay compliant.
+This guide teaches the proper procedure and safest way to transport firearms, so you stay compliant.

 When it comes to selling firearms, it seems like every facet of business is regulated in some way.
-We have regulations that tell us who can touch the guns, who can’t, to whom and where we can sell, and even regulations that tell us how to keep our records.
-The consequences for violating these regulations can be serious.
+We have specific restrictions that tell us who can touch the guns, who can’t, to whom and where we can sell, and even regulations that tell us how to keep our records.
+The consequences of violating these regulations can be serious.

 But that’s all to be expected.
 There’s no argument that selling firearms is a sensitive business.